dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 **Question**: Based on the t-SNE visualization, and expression of marker genes represented in the above plots, do you think any of the clusters should be combined?
 If yes, which ones?

 <details><summary>Click Here to see the answer</summary>
-It is clear from the expression heatmap that clusters 0, 1, 2 and possibly 13 represent the same population of cells.
-Clusters 8 and 9 also appear to be very similar, although they are clearly separated on the t-SNE.
+It appears from the expression heatmap that clusters 0, 2, 3 and 4 represent the same population of cells.
+Clusters 7 and 12 also appear to be very similar, although they are clearly separated on the t-SNE.
 </details>

 ---

 We can check for differences between two specific clusters.
-Below we check if there any genes that distiguish clusters 0 and 1.
-It appears that these clusters are distiguished only by a small difference in the expression of 5 mitochondrion encoded genes.
+Below we check if there any genes that distiguish clusters 0 and 2.
+It appears that these clusters are distiguished only by a small difference in the expression of 6 mitochondrion encoded genes.

 ```r